-Version 7 – 1 July 2024
+Version 8 – 1 November 2024

-We can confirm that we are an Independent Financial Advice provider and have no conflicts or
+We can confirm that we are an Independent Financial Advice provider and have no conflicts or other relationships that may impact our Independence in providing financial advice services to you.

 This FSG will help you decide whether to use the services that we offer.
 It contains information about: